Choose between Art, Traditions, and Archaeological

 Summer – June, July, and August

 Every day from 11 a.m. to 7 p.m.

 Saturday and Sunday from 10 a.m. to 5 p.m.

 There are SPECIAL OPENINGS on the following holidays: November 1, December 8, December 26, January 6, and Easter Monday.
 CLOSED on 25th December and on Easter day.

 BE SURE TO ASK ABOUT the Amici Musei discount!!
 Everyone is eligible.

-Though often forgotten, the Chianti area has a long and diverse history which reaches all the way back as far as the Etruscans.
-In the Castellina in Chianti area there are several monuments that document the existence of this ancient population with tombs and ruins still visible in the open countryside as well as an exhibition that will help you recreate the lifestyle.
+Though often forgotten, the Chianti area has a long and diverse history which reaches all the way back as far as the Etruscans and even much, much further.
+In the Castellina in Chianti area, there are several sites that document the existence of this ancient population with tombs and ruins still visible in the open countryside.
+The museum features a contemporary floor plan as well as a display area that will help you recreate the lifestyle.

 This is an excellent stop for families with children or even for those who are curious about the antique history (including that of the Romans), but perhaps don't want to dedicate an entire day to the exploration.
 Ask about organizing a tour of the archeological sites, which can be done in your language at a very (very) reasonable prices.
 The staff is exceptionally friendly - normally proficient in English (upon request other languages can be provided for the tours).

 A ticket in the museum will also give you access to the panoramic tower...well worth every single stair!